Striken7/2024-PHB-AURORA-FILES/README.md

 Languages: All languages have been implemented.

-Backgrounds: Only the Custom Background option has been implemented.
+Backgrounds: Only a Custom Background option has been implemented meeting the 2024 Background rules.

 Spells: Limited progress, mostly to the spells added by Species or Feats.